FlyOver (ride): FlyOver America

-Soaring Attractions then went on to open a similar ride in Bloomington, Minnesota’s Mall of America with the title FlyOver America in 2016.
+Soaring Attractions then went on to open a similar ride in Bloomington, Minnesota's Mall of America with the title FlyOver America in 2016.
 The estimated cost for the second ride was $20 million US.
 The ride opened on April 19, and includes footage of Minneapolis, Lake Calhoun, Red Wing, Alaska, Hawaii, and Maine.
 Beginning in June 8, 2017, the FlyOver Canada film was featured as an alternating attraction at FlyOver America.
 Currently, as of February 10, 2020, a FlyOver Hawaii film has occupied the alternating attraction slot.

 FlyOver Iceland

-FlyOver Iceland was opened on September 1, 2019 in Reykjavik’s Grandi Harbour District.
-FlyOver Iceland was Pursuit’s first FlyOver attraction located outside of North America.
-FlyOver Iceland provides a similar experience to FlyOver Canada with multi-sensory special effects and a 20-metre spherical screen.
+FlyOver Iceland was opened on September 1, 2019 in Reykjavík's Grandi Harbour District.
+FlyOver Iceland was Pursuit's first FlyOver attraction located outside of North America.
+FlyOver Iceland provides a similar experience to Flyover in Vancouver and Las Vegas with multi-sensory special effects and a 20-metre spherical screen.
 FlyOver Iceland showcases the film Legends of Iceland, along with a series of films available at the other locations.

-FlyOver in Las Vegas
+Flyover in Las Vegas

-On September 1, 2021, the ride opened as FlyOver in Las Vegas.
-The ride’s film, “The Real Wild West”, uses a moving platform with six degrees of motion as well as wind, mist, and location-specific scents to elevate the experience as the seats are suspended above landmarks across the United States.
+On September 1, 2021, FlyOver in Las Vegas opened.
+The ride's film, The Real Wild West, uses a moving platform with six degrees of motion as well as wind, mist, and location-specific scents to enhance the experience as the seats are suspended above landmarks across the United States.

 Acquisition by Pursuit and Expansion

-In December 2016, Soaring Attractions sold FlyOver Canada to the Phoenix based travel and events company, Pursuit, a subsidiary of Viad Corp.
+In December 2016, Soaring Attractions sold Flyover to the Phoenix based travel and events company, Pursuit, a subsidiary of Viad Corp.

-In 2017, Pursuit announced it would be developing a FlyOver ride in downtown Reykjavik, Iceland in cooperation with Esja Attractions.
+In 2017, Pursuit announced it would be developing a Flyover ride in downtown Reykjavík, Iceland in cooperation with Esja Attractions.
 FlyOver Iceland opened in September 2019.

-In February 2019, Viad announced plans to develop a FlyOver ride in Las Vegas, which opened on September 1, 2021 with a FlyOver The Real Wild West ride film with the Iceland film being an alternating attraction.
+In February 2019, Viad announced plans to develop a Flyover ride in Las Vegas, which opened on September 1, 2021 with a Flyover The Real Wild West ride film with the Iceland film being an alternating attraction.

 In July 2019, Viad announced plans to develop a FlyOver ride in Toronto.